nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > The Dormouse again took a   minute or      two to think about it        , and then    said , “ It
-# D   NSg      P     V    D/P NSg/J  NPrSg/C NSg P  NSg/V J/P   NPrSg/ISg .
+# D   NSg      P     V    D/P J      NPrSg/C NSg P  NSg/V J/P   NPrSg/ISg .
 V/C NSg/J/C V/J  . .
 NPrSg/ISg
 > was a   treacle - well    . ”
 # V   D/P NSg     .
 NSg/V/J . .
 >